d3lio/mrend/PLUGINS.md

 There are two types of plugins - native showdown plugins and mrend plugins.
 For now we're just going to look at the mrend plugins.

-### Phases

-Plugins have four phases: `resource`, `extend`, `before` and `after`.
-Each plugin must have exactly one phase.

-The `resource` phase does nothing other that registering resources.
-Any plugin can do that but for example you want to have some frontend scripts and do nothing else in the plugin.
-This phase will be perfect for that since it will register the frontend scripts and pass to the next plugin.

-The `extend` phase extends slides directly.
-You can add whole slides as markdown in this phase.
-The slides array is passed to the `run` function as first argument and the function is expected to return an array containing all the slides.
-Example usage would be to add wrapping slides like a speaker introduction or a Q&A slide.

-The `before` phase is a replace phase that runs before html generation.
-It translates to showdown's `lang` phase.
-It requires that `pattern` regex and `run` function are given.
-They work like `String.prototype.replace`.
-The pattern regex matches agains the markdown slides and when a match is found the `run` function is executed with the whole match as a first argument and each capture groups is given in order as the next arguments.
-You need to return a string that is the replacement for the match.

-The `after` phase is similar to `before` but instead of executing before html generation it executes after it.
-It works on the same principle and maps to showdown's `output` phase.

 ### Resources